nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="10-1"/>
 # 10.1 Bash Tests

 As the name implies, these tests were originally implemented as bash scripts.
-They started life as series of independant scripts which were written by different engineers.
-Although they all shared to goal of executing a command and comparing the output to a referenced file, there was no shared code.
+They started life as a collection of independant scripts which were written by different contributors.
+Although they all shared the goal of executing a command and comparing the output to a referenced file, there was no shared code.
 About 2012, I refactored the tests and put common code into test/functions.source.
 All bash tests begin by sourcing this file which performs environment checks, initialises bash variables and sets up bash functions such as copyTestFiles, runTest and reportTest.

 ```bash
 #!/usr/bin/env bash